ryan-brazeal-ufl/OpenMMS/post_processing/README.md

 <h4>4.
 CloudCompare </h4>
 <p>
-Currently, the OpenMMS project utilizes the inspiring <a href="https://www.cloudcompare.org>CloudCompare</a> open-source 3D point cloud and mesh processing software, for specific visualization and analysis purposes.
-Download and install the latest version of CloudCompare, and use the default installation settings.
+Currently, the OpenMMS project utilizes the inspiring <a href="https://www.cloudcompare.org">CloudCompare</a> open-source 3D point cloud and mesh processing software, for specific visualization and analysis purposes.
+Download and install the latest version of CloudCompare from <a href="https://www.cloudcompare.org/release/index.html">HERE</a>, and use the default installation settings.
 </p>

 <h4>5. ***OPTIONAL*** NVidia CUDA Toolkit (Windows OS Users Only!)</h4>